Payments

 Add or Configure a Payment Method or Merchant Account

-- Search "Offline" and choose the offline payment method that's applicable, usually it is a manual check
+- Search "Offline" and choose the offline payment method that's applicable.
+Usually this will be the manual check option

 - Select